Get started with text analysis in Microsoft Foundry

 1. In the Foundry portal, navigate to the menu at the top of the screen and select Build.

 2. On the Build page, navigate to the menu on the left-side of the screen (you may need to expand it).
-In the menu, select Deployments.
-Then, at the top of the Deployments page, select AI Services.
+In the menu, select the Services page.

 Microsoft Foundry Tools includes multiple AI Services (formerly known as Microsoft Cognitive Services) that support common speech, translation, language, and content understanding workloads.